Pacific Southwest Airlines Flight 710: Plan of the hijackers

+Accomplices

 Peichev concedes that he rented a plane and flew to the Puntzi airstrip by prearrangement with Azmanoff and Alexiev, but contends that he was coerced to do so.
 His statements as reported by the other witnesses belie this contention.
 Shishkoff testified that when he met Peichev in Vancouver, Peichev was clearly in charge of directing the car rentals, surveying the Hope airport and directing where to hide the cars.
 Shishkoff also testified that Peichev, after meeting him at the Vancouver Airport following the failure of the hijacking plan, stated: "They are stupid...
 I'd planned everything so good.
 They are stupid.
 They ask for too much money."

 Peichev argued that the evidence was insufficient to support his conviction of aiding and abetting aircraft piracy.
 Under count one, Peichev was charged with only aiding and abetting aircraft piracy, not additionally with counseling, commanding, inducing or procuring its commission as is also provided in 18 U.S.C.
 2. He conceded for the sake of argument that the evidence was sufficient to show a conspiracy, but argued that the government did not show that he aided and abetted in the perpetration of the crime.
+His appeal failed and he was sentenced to life imprisonment.